 There are so many moms out there that began picking up their phones while breastfeeding their babies, it became innocent, just like mine did, but months, even years later after they were done nursing their babies they admit that they are still addicted to their smartphones picking them up 20 times a day for several minutes at a time.

 Are you ready to join me too?
+You can do it!
+Just take it day by day!

 You might be wondering how do we even start to break the cycle we started?